 Students must be in attendance all day in order to attend or participate in after-school activities.
 If a student violates this regulation, he/she will not be allowed to attend the next like activity.
-The administration may grant exceptions.
+The administration may grant exceptions in extenuating circumstances.